Find A Store Find A Store

 SmartCare Damp Block 2K is a high-performance coating used for both positive and negative side waterproofing.
 With excellent bonding, good waterproofing, and unmatched resistance to hydrostatic pressure, it provides lasting protection against efflorescence and safeguards concrete from carbonation.
 Apply two coats on brick walls that are prone to damage from efflorescence.
 This product comes with a 3-year warranty on the brick level.

 Another excellent way of protecting your home from efflorescence is to apply two coats of SmartCare Ultra Block 2K to any masonry surfaces, bricks, or concrete walls that are subject to damage from high moisture.
 This product comes with a 4-years warranty when applied at the brick level.
-Other than treating efflorescence, Ultra block 2k & Damp Block 2k can also be used for waterproofing of bathroom sunken areas, water tanks, and roofs.
+Other than treating efflorescence, Ultra Block 2k & Damp Block 2k can also be used for waterproofing bathroom sunken areas, water tanks, and roofs.

 Efflorescence is extremely common and it's difficult to treat it.
 Most of the conventional ways of fighting efflorescence are either downright ineffective or may lead to some other issues.
 That is why it is important to fight efflorescence the right way with Asian Paints SmartCare waterproofing products to maintain the strength and beauty of your home.